affinidi/affinidi-tdk/README.md

 # Affinidi TDK

-The Affinidi TDK is a modern interface to easily manage and integrate Affinidi services into your software.
+The Affinidi TDK (Trust Development Kit) is a modern interface to easily manage and integrate Affinidi services into your software.
 It is meant to minimize dependencies and enable developers seamless entry into [Affinidi Trust Network (ATN)](https://www.affinidi.com/get-started).

 # Building the TDK: